 If you want to pin a website to the Start menu, then see this guide.

 Remember that you can’t pin a file by default unless it’s an executable file (.exe).
-Note that the executable files can be pinned using above steps.
+Note that the executable files can be pinned using the above steps.

 However, using the following steps, you can pin other file formats.

-Right-click on the file you want to pin and hit “Create shortcut” option.
+Right-click on the file you want to pin and hit the “Create shortcut” option.
 Now, you can see that file shortcut.

 Right-click on that shortcut and select “Properties.”

 In the “Target” field, in the beginning, type “explorer” (without double quotes), hit the “Space Bar” key and then hit the “OK” button at the bottom.

 Now, right-click the shortcut, and you can see the “Pin to Start” option.
 Hit it and then go to the Start menu.
 There, you can see that the file shortcut is pinned as a tile.

 If you wish, you can remove the shortcut and even after that, the tile will work without any issue.

 If you want to unpin from the Start menu, follow this step – Right-click on the tile you want and then click on the “Unpin from Start” option.